 4920 was rescued by the Dumbleton Hall Preservation Society in 1974 and restored at Buckfastleigh by 1988.

-4920 is currently out of service and is stored at Buckfastleigh and is not expected to get an overhaul until 2018 which is almost 20 years since it last steamed.
+4920 was then out of service and in store at Buckfastleigh and was not expected to get an overhaul until 2018 which is almost 20 years since it last steamed.

 Although the locomotive had been placed under cover no place in the overhaul queue for the locomotive had been established by the end of 2018.

 In December 2020 it was announced that the locomotive had been sold although the new owner was not disclosed.
 This will result in the locomotive leaving the South Devon Railway where it was regarded as being too large for regular use on the branch line.
 It is anticipated that the locomotive will have a major overhaul in the future as it has not steamed for over 20 years.

 It has been suggested that the locomotive is now owned by David Smith who is the chairman of the West Coast Railway Co based at Carnforth.
 The locomotive left the South Devon Railway in February 2021.

 |Home Base||Current Status||Owner|